ArtuDitu/Football_Analytics/README.md

 4. Gather more data for many leagues, teams, seasons.

 5. Build a Shiny App that will allow comparing playing style between seasons, leagues, and teams.

+Steps 1-4 are in the script playstyle_wheels.R and step 5 is in the folder PlayStyleApp.